vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 redact(2, 4)
 ```

-This low-level approach makes it possible to redact partial tokens or split meaningful fields across redaction boundaries.
-Let’s examine a specific case.
+Let’s take a closer look at security nuances of specific cases.

 ### URL Redaction